 We acknowledge the many familial relations at American Prep.
 Our school was founded by a group of individuals, including family members and friends.
-Most of our employees have children who attend the school, and some of the employees are related to other employees.
-The advantage to having families included in our school structure is an elevated commitment level that is the result of serving our own children and the children of esteemed colleagues.
-Thus, the school is not just someone's "job," but is also a reflection of many family legacies and commitment to something above and beyond the ordinary.
-This philosophy extends to all the families that have joined in and brought their children, relatives and friends to invest their energies and become part of what we call the "American Prep Family."
+Many of our employees have children or grandchildren who attend the school, and some of the employees are related to other employees.
+The advantage of having families included in our school structure is an elevated commitment level that is the result of serving our own children and the children of esteemed colleagues.
+Thus, the school is not just someone's "job," but is also a reflection of many family legacies and a commitment to something above and beyond the ordinary.
+This philosophy extends to all the families that have joined APA and brought their children, relatives and friends to invest their energies and become part of what we call the "American Prep Family."
 We realize that this environment may make some individuals hesitant to voice concerns.
 We assure you that we are dedicated to managing familial relationships professionally and addressing all concerns brought to us.
 We have provided a multi-level communication list with which to have your concerns addressed, so that if there is someone on the first step of the list you are uncomfortable bringing a concern to, perhaps due to a family conflict, you can move down the list to the 2nd person and start there instead.
 All administrators and teachers at American Prep are committed to serving our parents in an excellent way.
 We hope you will bring your concerns to us so that they may be speedily and effectively resolved.

 Concerns must be brought by a parent about their own students or their own concerns.
-Due to federal privacy laws, parents may not represent a group in bringing concerns to the American Prep Administration or Governing Board regarding their student.
-Each parent's student-related concern must be addressed individually and confidentially.
-In order to preserve the confidentiality of our students, group concerns will not be addressed.
+Due to federal privacy laws, it is often ineffective for parents to attempt to represent a group in bringing concerns to the American Prep Administration or Governing Board.
+Each parent's student-related concern will be initially addressed individually and confidentially In order to preserve the confidentiality of our students, group concerns will be addressed in alignment with privacy laws and should arise from individual concerns brought by parents of students.